Appenninica MTB Stage Race 2021 Rules and Regulations

 In case of a sprint or group finish, competitors are forbidden to deviate from the selected trajectory; instead, they must aim straight towards the finish line as soon as this is in sight.
 Competitors who fail to act within this rule may be liable to penalty (see Penalties).

-A competitor can stop to wait or go back to give support to the team mate – at all times taking care not to create dangerous situations for other competitors or him/herself.
+A competitor can stop to wait or go back to give support to a team mate – at all times taking care not to create dangerous situations for other competitors or him/herself.

-Riders belonging to the same team can, at their discretion, work together while repairing mechanicals, even swapping bike components.
+Riders belonging to the same team can, at their discretion, work out a race tactic together or collaborate while repairing mechanicals, even swapping bike components, but not the entire bike.

 All participants still riding but not competing for the classification (number board struck through) must remain neutral and cannot support other teams’ riders as ‘domestiques’.